DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 ### Removing A Note

-If you no longer need a note, removing it simple: `/ex note remove as:<name>`.
+If you no longer need a note, removing it is simple: `/ex note remove as:<name>`.
 Instead of having an object, type the literal word `remove`.
 That's all there is to it, the note for the name you gave is no longer noted.

 Be aware that this doesn't inherently destroy an underlying object.
-For example, if you remove an inventory note, but some player has that inventory open, it will remain open until they close it.
+For example, if you remove an inventory note, but some player has that inventory open, it will remain open and valid until they close it, just the note name no longer refers to it.

 ### Common Questions

 - **Will anything bad happen if I use the `note` command with a name that already exists?** That will remove the existing note and save your new one.
 Nothing will break, unless you needed that original note.
 - **How should I name my notes?** Generally, well, however you want.
 The key thing to remember is that every script on your server has the same list of notes, so you'll want to name things in a way that avoids the risk of two different scripts trying to use the same note name.
 So the example names of `importantspot` and `lever` probably aren't very good names for actual use.
 You might go for names more like `quest_savethecows_lever` <span class="parens">(this example imagines your server has a scripted quest named 'save the cows', and the lever is specifically related to that quest)</span>.
 However, often with notes, simple names do work out - for example, a noted location named `spawn` is pretty reasonable to have - how many spawn points could one server have?
-Also do of course as always observe general clean name rules - use simple words, no spaces, weird capitalization, or symbols other than an underscore `_`.
+Also do of course as always observe general clean name rules - use simple words, no spaces, no weird capitalization, no symbols other than an underscore `_`.
 That part's not *required*, it's just a suggestion to keep things clean.

 ### Related Technical Docs